 - a Non-Executive Chairman, who is responsible for leadership of the Board and ensuring its overall effectiveness in directing the Company.
 (Code Principle F) The Chairman has primary responsibility for the delivery of the Company’s corporate governance model.
 The Chairman has a clear separation from the day-to-day business of the Company which allows him to make independent decisions; and

-- Two Non-Executive directors.
+- Four Non-Executive directors.

 The Board has a breadth of experience relevant to the Company, and the Directors believe that any changes to the Board’s composition can be managed without undue disruption.
 The Board believes that the mix of skills, experience, ages and length of service are appropriate to the requirements of the Company.
 (Code Principle K)